Fitch Affirms South African Banks

 Subordinated debt and other hybrid capital issued by FirstRand,

-Nedbank and SB Plc are all notched down from the VRs of 'bbb'
+and Nedbank are all notched down from the VRs of 'bbb' for

 severity risk